EthanKing777/MissionControl/documentation/architecture_design/architecture-design.md

 |Emily clicks the 'abort' button|The system will communicate to the rocket to cut the thruster and deploy the <br> parachute imidiately|
 |Emily will collect the rocket from where it lands| |

 **Use Case 5:** Amanda wants to check the current weather and the forecast at her launch site.
-So she goes the weather tab of the mission control software to see the weather information on her launch site.
+So she goes the 'weather' tab of the mission control software to see the weather information on her launch site.

 |User|System|
 |----|------|